-I’ve designed a 3D-printable enclosure (front/back) to fit a 2.4" Nextion LCD touchscreen and Arduino code for an ESP8266 to interface with the display and communicate with Home Assistant via MQTT.
-The device can display a series of “pages” each with a custom set of buttons.
-There are several default button layouts (4 button/8 button/12 button/media/graph) available out of the box, and each button can be configured from Hass via MQTT for custom text, font size, colors, and action.
-Button presses are published back to MQTT for Hass to pick up and react to via automations.
+The HASwitchPlate (“HASP”) can display a series of “pages”, each with a custom set of buttons.
+There are several default button layouts (4 button/8 button/12 button/media/graph) available out of the box, and each button can be configured from Home Assistant via MQTT for custom text, font size, colors, and actions.
+Button presses are published back to MQTT for Home Assistant to pick up and react to via automations.